 Even when all parties appear to agree, involve a lawyer and an accountant, each with M&A expertise, to structure the agreement in a way that’s financially appropriate for all parties involved.
 They can also help minimize the tax implications.

-Remember, financial negotiations should always be handled with assistance from lawyers and competent financial advisors to avoid unintended consequences.
+Remember, lawyers and competent financial advisors should always handle financial negotiations to avoid unintended consequences.

 Private equity group